Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

         raise ValueError(f"Data not available or API request failed.
 Response: {data}")
 ```
 #### 3.)
 Fetching Financial News
-Code is a function designed to fetch the latest financial news for a specified stock symbol using the News API.
-#### Function Workflow
-  - Input: The function takes symbol and api_key as input parameters.
-  - URL Construction: It constructs a URL using the provided stock symbol and api_key.
-  - API Request: The function makes an HTTP GET request to the constructed URL to fetch the news data.
-  - Response Handling: The server's response is converted into JSON format.
-  - Output: The function returns the JSON response containing the news articles.
+The get_latest_news function fetches the latest news articles related to a specified stock symbol using the News API.
+It constructs the API URL by combining the base URL for the "everything" endpoint with the provided stock symbol and API key as query parameters.
+It then uses the requests library to send a GET request to the constructed URL.
+Finally, it converts the response from the News API into JSON format and returns this JSON object, which contains the news articles and other related data.
+This function is useful for retrieving up-to-date financial news articles related to a specific stock symbol, enabling further analysis or display in a user interface.
 ```python
 # Function to fetch financial news
 def get_latest_news(symbol, api_key):